BAD BLOCK - 2024

 Can you pitch BAD BLOCK in 1 minute flat?

-The show begins with the listening of an immersive sound piece broadcasted by the 104 loudspeakers present, with astonishing and dynamic spatialization that directly plunges the spectators into a cosmic universe.
+The show begins with the listening of an immersive sound piece broadcasted by the 104 loudspeakers present, with astonishing and dynamic spatialization that plunges the spectators directly into a cosmic universe.
 Gradually, the spectators are invited to manipulate the objects to co-create soundscapes and musical parts.
 Then, the blocks begin to come to life and interact with each other.
 The boundary between humans and objects becomes increasingly porous as the blocks start to respond to them and gain their independence...
 The magic then happens: through play and attentive listening to the objects, new relationships are woven between the spectators and the blocks!

 BAD BLOCK, why this title?